pipegalera/mojombo.github.io/blog/_posts/How to Audit Gender Pay Gap for a company using Python/2021-09-13-Audit-Gender-Pay-Gap.md

 2. **Adjusted Gender Pay Gap**.
 Are there differences between average pay for men and women **after we’ve accounted for differences among workers** in education, experience, job roles, employee performance and other factors aside from gender that affect pay?

-The sections include several **insights** that explains the results marked with a &#128204; sign.

-# 1. Unadjusted Gender Pay Gap
+## Unadjusted Gender Pay Gap

-**Is there a difference between average pay for men and women in the company?**
+Is there a difference between average pay for men and women in the company?

 We will start defining Unadjusted Gender Pay Gap: the **percentage of salary paid to male with respect to female workers**.